BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 ## How it started

-In November 2022 the WalletScrutiny project was introduced to the Bitcoin Design Community.
+In November 2022, the [WalletScrutiny](https://walletscrutiny.com/) project was introduced to the Bitcoin Design Community.
 WalletScrutiny is a small team producing an extensive amount of work and are on a mission to improve their website and increase their reach in the ecosystem.
-The Bitcoin Design Community kicked off a redesign process with the project to help them reach their goals.
-The overarching goal was to redesign the website with the goal of improving the user experience.
+The Bitcoin Design Community kicked off a redesign process with the project. to help them reach their goal of a more polished appearance and improved usability.

 ## What does WalletScrutiny do?

 WalletScrutiny is a website that helps everyday bitcoin users verify whether their chosen wallet is truly open-source and secure.
-They do this by focusing on the reproducibility of wallets, ensuring the code published online actually matches an end user's wallet.
-Through evaluating and verifying the source code of various wallets, WalletScrutiny aims to raise the bar in quality for all Bitcoin wallets.
+The project focuses on the reproducibility of wallets, ensuring the code published online actually matches an end user's wallet.
+Through evaluating and verifying the source code of various wallets, WalletScrutiny aims to raise the bar in quality for all bitcoin wallets.

 They:
 - Produce security verdicts on 6000+ mobile and hardware products
 - Write in-depth documentation on the analysis of each wallet
 - Maintain a high-quality security review methodology
-- Provide navigation of wallets and verdicts via search
+- Provide easy navigation through wallets and verdicts via a search function

 ## The process